-As an MBChB student you'll have the opportunity to take a six week placement at the beginning of your final year studying with us.
+As an MBChB student, you will have the opportunity to take a four-week placement at the beginning of your final year studying with us.
 The placement can be carried out in the UK or abroad, with some students carrying out cutting-edge research in world-renowned institutions in the USA and others travelling to remote parts of the developing world.

 Past students have worked in health centres, charities, universities and hospitals in Australia, China, Italy, Nepal, Samoa, Tanzania, and Vanuatu.
 You can also study languages as part of the Students Without Borders programme which will help you become sufficiently fluent to work as a junior doctor in French or Spanish-speaking countries following graduation.

-The School of Medicine also welcomes applications from visiting electives – students from both the UK and abroad who wish to carry out their placement with us here at Leeds.
-As a visiting elective at Leeds you'ill be attached to a named consultant at one of the hospitals of the Leeds Teaching Hospitals NHS Trust.
-You will be based at either Leeds General Infirmary (LGI), St James's Hospital or Chapel Allerton Hospital.
+The School of Medicine welcomes applications from visiting elective students from both the UK and abroad who wish to undertake an elective through the University of Leeds.
+As a visiting elective student at Leeds, you will be attached to a named consultant at one of the hospitals within the Leeds Teaching Hospitals NHS Trust.
+You will be based at either Leeds General Infirmary (LGI), St James's Hospital (SJH) or Chapel Allerton Hospital (CAH).

 • There is no charge levied on visiting electives and nor will students receive any payment for undertaking an electives placement.

-• Electives are only available in one speciality and cannot be split across specialities.
+• Electives are only available in one speciality and cannot be split across specialities over the four weeks.

 • Due to limited provision, we can only offer one elective placement per successful visiting applicant.

 • Successful UK applicants will require an Enhanced Disclosure and Barring Service (DBS) certificate for Child and Adult workforce, dated after August 2021.
 Applicants may incur a processing fee for this check.